Bell

 Frontier Heliskiing

-"Canada's Most Exciting Heliskiing Destination" is one
+'Canada's Most Exciting Heliskiing Destination' is one way to describe

-They offer skiing or boarding in an area of 9,000 square km (3,500
+or boarding in an area of 9,000 square km (3,500 square miles) of

-to 600 different ski runs.
+ski runs.

 Snowfall